openshift/enhancements/enhancements/builds/entitlements.md

 #### Out Of Scope Stories

-1. As a user I have a (non OpenShift Build) pod whose entry point is a script that installs software from entitled sources, and I want a simpler way for the necessary entitlemenet information injected in the pod.
+1. As a user I have a (non OpenShift Build) pod whose entry point is a script that installs software from entitled sources, and I want a simpler way for the necessary entitlement information injected in the pod.

-(See the Open Questions for other work that could make this happen).
+(See the Open Questions and the question around if this will become in scope).

 ### Implementation Details/Notes/Constraints [optional]

-So the concerns for the implementation center around 5 questions:
+So the concerns for the implementation center around these questions:

-- Mechanism for delivering for subscription config/credentials to the cluster
+- Delivery mechanism for subscription config/credentials to the cluster
 - Where/How subscription config/credentials are stored on the cluster (e.g. what resources types+namespaces)
 - In what form are the credentials provided (pem files, SubscriptionManager, Satellite)
-- How does the build consume the credentials
 - When does the build consume the credentials (where consuming means telling buildah to mount it)

 #### Delivery Mechanism for the "encapsulation" of credentials